-calculate_fisher_information(x[, theta,]) Calculates the expected Fisher information matrix 1 based on the kinematic information in a given num- ber of events. evaluate_log_likelihood(args, kwargs) Log likelihood estimation. evaluate_log_likelihood_ratio(args, Log likelihood ratio estimation. kwargs) evaluate_score(args, kwargs) Score estimation. load(filename) Loads a trained model from files. save(filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the inputs (used for input scaling).
+Calculates the expected Fisher information matrix based on the kinematic information in a given number of events.
+Log likelihood estimation.
+Log likelihood ratio estimation.
+Score estimation.
+Loads a trained model from files.
+Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the inputs (used for input scaling).